AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50895-google-analytics-3-gtm-tags-are-not-fired-if-google-analytics-4-gtm-is-not-configured.md

 ---
 # ACSD-50895: [!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured

-The ACSD-50895 patch fixes the issue where Google Analytics 3 GTM tags are not fired if Google Analytics 4 GTM is not configured.
+The ACSD-50895 patch fixes the issue where [!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-50895.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions